Déserts habités

 Inhabited deserts

-The desert is undoubtedly the best way to lose your bearings of space and time, to rediscover the virtues of silence and contemplation.
-Indefinable by nature and too often referred to in the singular, when there are so many variations such as dunes, rocks, ice, salt... cold deserts, hot deserts.
-The desert is a place where you have to waste time, a place that has to be earned.
-We cannot be in performance or virtuosity.
+The desert remains, without a doubt, the most beautiful way to lose one's bearings of space and time, to rediscover the virtues of silence and contemplation.
+Indefinable by nature and too often referred to in the singular, when in fact there are so many versions: dunes, rocks, ice, salt… cold deserts, hot deserts.
+The desert is a place where one must lose time, a place that must be earned.
+One cannot strive for performance or virtuosity.

-This series depicts the close and respectful link between Man and Nature, in an environment that is inherently so hostile to the slightest form of life.
+This series portrays the close and respectful relationship between Man and Nature, in an environment that is inherently so hostile to any form of life.